 Melanoma, however, can show up on parts of the body that aren't exposed to the sun.
 It is less common, but when it does occur, it can be deadly.

-"I have some patients say they can't do it, because they don't know what they're looking for," she explains.
+"I have some patients say they can't do it, because they don't know what they're looking for," she said.
 "But the more you do it, and the more you get comfortable with your own skin … the more likely you'll be to notice something that's new or changing.

 "If you notice something's different, or growing, bring it up to your primary care physician or your dermatologist, who can examine it appropriately."